Strategic goals objectives: How to set + 65 examples

 Strategic goals vs. strategic planning

-Strategic planning is the process of defining the direction your company wants to go in the next three to five years.
-A strategic plan includes longer term goals, strategic goals, and shorter-term goals that describe how you’ll achieve your strategic goals.
-The strategic planning process is typically run by decision-makers and stakeholders.
+Strategic planning is the process of defining where your company wants to go over the next 3 to 5 years.
+A strategic plan includes strategic goals alongside shorter-term goals that describe how you'll achieve them.

-Part of defining your strategic plan is coming up with strategic goals.
-Your strategic plan should also include customer insights, a SWOT analysis, your company values, your organization’s competitive advantages, specific goals on a quarterly or yearly timeline, and a high-level project roadmap if you have one.
+Your strategic plan should also include customer insights, a SWOT analysis, your company values, competitive advantages, and a high-level project roadmap.

 Read: New to strategic planning?
 Start here.